 VA Refer-Eligible Findings Versus AUS Approval Guidelines

-This BLOG On VA Refer-Eligible Findings Versus AUS Approval Guidelines Was PUBLISHED On May 30th, 2019
+This Article Is About VA Refer-Eligible Findings Versus AUS Approval Guidelines

 The United States Department of Veterans Affairs commonly referred to as The VA, is the parent federal agency that administers VA Home Loans for the active and retired members of our Military.

 - The VA sets the minimum lending standards for lenders to follow on VA Loans if the lender wants the VA to insure the VA Mortgages they originate and fund

 - All lenders need to follow minimum VA Guidelines if they want the VA Loans they fund guaranteed by the VA in the event the borrowers defaults and the property goes into foreclosure

 - The VA has the most lenient mortgage guidelines when it comes to credit/income